Beyond the Black Box: Identifiable Interpretation and Control in Generative Models via Causal Minimality

 \section{Identifiable Representations under Causal Minimality}

 We first formally define our core theoretical principle, \emph{causal minimality}~\citep{peters2017elements,spirtes2000causation,hitchcock1997probabilistic}: Among all causal models that can explain the observed data, the true model is the simplest one.
 This principle is the key to our goal of identifiability (Definition~\ref{def:componentwise}).
 Causal minimality, as a principle, manifests as concrete, enforceable mechanisms in specific settings.
-For visual concepts, this mechanism is sparse connectivity in the causal graph (our minimality condition, \ref{cond:vision_identification}-\ref{asmp:sparsity}), and for text, it is state compression (Condition~\ref{cond:text_identification}-\ref{asmp:bottleneck_states},\ref{asmp:minimality}).
-Enforcing this sparsity or compression is thus the practical mechanism that provides theoretical guarantees for identifiability.
+In the setting we study, this mechanism is sparse connectivity in the causal graph (our minimality condition, \ref{cond:vision_identification}-\ref{asmp:sparsity}).
+Enforcing this sparsity is thus the practical mechanism that provides theoretical guarantees for identifiability.

 For visual concepts, minimality manifests as a preference for \emph{sparse graphical dependencies} within the latent hierarchy.
 This implies that concepts are formed through a limited set of direct causal influences, making the underlying structure easier to discern.
-In Appendix~\ref{sec:language_models}, we discuss how the minimality principle translates to seeking the \emph{most compressed representation} for discrete text concepts, the identification theory, and the connection to language models.

 A key challenge we address is the identifiability of \emph{hierarchical selection models}.
 In these models, higher-level concepts are effects of lower-level concepts.
 This contrasts with traditional hierarchical models where causality often flows from abstract to concrete, and where latent variables typically act as confounders~\citep{Pearl88,zhang2004hierarchical,choi2011learning,gu2023bayesian,kong2024learning,xie2022identification,huang2022latent,dong2023versatile,kong2023identification,anandkumar2013learning}.
 In our selection framework, latent variables act as colliders, rendering many existing identifiability results inapplicable.
 This distinction necessitates the novel theoretical development presented herein.
 Our goal is to achieve \emph{component-wise identifiability}: \begin{definition}[Component-wise Identifiability] Let $\lat$ and $\hat{\lat}$ be variables under two model specifications.
 We say that $\lat$ and $\hat{\lat}$ are \emph{identified component-wise} if there exists a permutation $\pi$ such that for each $i \in [n(\lat)]$, $ \hat{\late}_{i} = h_{i}(\late_{\pi(i)})$ where $ h_{i} $ is an invertible function. \end{definition} This strong form of identifiability ensures that each learned latent component $\hat{\late}_{i}$ corresponds to a single true latent component $\late_{\pi(i)}$.
 This is vital for unambiguous interpretation and targeted control.
 We assume the standard faithfulness condition~\citep{spirtes2001causation}, meaning the graphical model accurately reflects all conditional independence relations in the data.